Bi-Objective Lexicographic Optimization in Markov Decision Processes with Related Objectives: Safety and Expected Mean Payoff

 Lemma~\ref{lem:localOptSafety-1} follows directly from Lemma~\ref{lem:safetyOpt}.
 Then, using Lemma~\ref{lem:localOptSafety} and~\ref{lem:localOptSafety-1}, we conclude the following theorem:

 \begin{theorem} For every state $s \in S$, $\Sigma_{\M,s}(\Box\neg\Bad)= \Sigma^{\Opt}_{\M}$. \end{theorem}

-\subsection{Maximizing expected conditional Mean Payoff}
+\subsection{Maximizing Expected Conditional Mean Payoff}

 We propose a simple two-step pruning algorithm, similar to Algorithm~\ref{alg:distMin}, to solve the multi-objective problem defined by safety and mean-payoff.
-We first modify the given MDP $\M$ in the following manner. \begin{definition} We define $\M' = (S',A,P',R')$ where $S' = \{s\in S\mid \Val_{\M}(s)> 0\}$, $R'$ is the same as $R$ restricted to $S'$, and $P'$ is defined as follows:
+We first modify the given MDP $\M$ in the following manner.